 If you wish to discuss the language of your bequest with a member of the Birmingham Zoo staff, please contact Karen Carroll at (205) 397-3856.

-Charitable Gift Annuity (Giving & Receiving an Income) – If your goal is to make a charitable gift while increasing your annual income and receiving fixed and guaranteed payments for the rest of your life, a charitable gift annuity may be right for you.
+To make a charitable gift while increasing your annual income and receiving fixed and guaranteed payment for the rest of your life, please consider a charitable gift annuity.
 The Birmingham Zoo is partnering with the Community Foundation of Greater Birmingham to issue charitable gift annuities.
 For more information, please contact Karen Carroll at (205) 397-3856.

-Life Insurance – Gifts of life insurance provide a way to make a sizeable gift at a relatively low cost.
-Certain gifts of life insurance, such as a gift of a paid-up policy, may be considered as current, rather than deferred gifts.
-A gift of life insurance is made either by delivering and assigning ownership of the policy to the non-profit organization, or by naming the organization as the beneficiary.
-When you make an outright gift of a paid-up life insurance policy and name the organization as the irrevocable owner and beneficiary, you may claim an immediate tax deduction equal to the replacement value of the policy.
-You may also contribute life insurance policies, which are partially paid up and claim an immediate tax deduction equal to the cash surrender value of the policy.
-You may even purchase and support a new policy naming the organization as the irrevocable owner and beneficiary.
-In this case, an immediate tax deduction can be claimed for the premium payments made.
+Gifts of life insurance provide a way to make a sizable gift at relatively low cost.
+Certain gifts of life insurance, such as a gift of a paid-up policy, may be considered as a current gift, rather than deferred.
+A gift of life insurance is made either by delivering and assigning ownership of the policy to the nonprofit organization, or by naming the organization as the beneficiary.
+By making an outright gift of a paid-up life insurance policy and naming the organization as the irrevocable owner and beneficiary, a donor may claim an immediate tax deduction equal to the replacement value of the policy, A donor may also contribute life insurance policies that are partially paid and claim an immediate tax deduction equal to the cash surrender value of the policy.
+A donor may even purchase and support a new policy naming the organization as the irrevocable owner and beneficiary.
+In this case, and immediate tax deduction may be claimed for the premium payments made.

 The Zoo’s Endowment Fund will ensure the Zoo’s preservation and growth for years to come.
 If you are interested in contributing to the Endowment Fund, please contact Karen Carroll, Vice President Development, at email@example.com or 205.397.3856.